philrae2/Logseq/pages/Books_ Creating Great Choices.md

 		- Two models that are opposites are more easily understood with less resources and time compared to investing understanding in many models.
 		- > Only when we engage in the constraining consideration of opposites—each of which has value but cannot be adopted at the same time—that we can gain helpful insights.
 		- When in a state of consideration, rather than evaluation (thinking about what each model is, rather than evaluating whether each model is good or bad), provides us the time and space to challenge assumptions and provoke new thinking.
-		- When we push the two models or options to opposite extremes, we eliminate compromise, a solution that contains the two extremes. [[integrative thinking]] isn't about doing "both" but rather finding an answer that takes the best of both to produce outcomes that are preferable to existing ones. #blck:grey
+		- When we push the two models or options to opposite extremes, we eliminate compromise, a solution that contains the two extremes. [[integrative thinking]] isn't about doing "both" but rather finding an answer that takes the best of both to produce outcomes that are preferable to existing ones.
 			- Compromises are less helpful in creating a better answer because the effects of the different models are meshed together and it becomes hard to fully understand each model individually.
 			- Be specific in framing the problem to come up with well defined extreme models.
 The opposing models should be extremely distinct ways to go about solving our specific problem.
 	- Sketch the models